 • TIN verification to prevent penalties

-• Complete IRS e-filing and state filing
+• Complete IRS e-filing through IRIS (the IRS’s new filing system, replacing FIRE in 2026) and state filing

 • Professional printing and mailing of recipient copies